 No Impact.
-The project would be accessed via existing driveways and would not change their layout.
-It would not add incompatible uses to area roadways or increase hazards due to a design feature.
+The project would be accessed via existing driveways and would not change the layout of existing school driveways to public roadways or intersections.
+The proposed project would not add incompatible uses to area roadways or increase hazards due to design feature.
 No impact would occur, and no mitigation measures are required.